An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal

-To illustrate these methods, we will prove a version of the Hypergraph Removal Lemma for dense sub-hypergraphs of sparse but sufficiently pseudorandom hypergraphs.
-The original removal theorem was Rusza and Szemer\'edi's Triangle Removal Lemma \cite{rusza:MR519318}, which states: \begin{theorem} For any every $\epsilon>0$, there is a $\delta>0$ such that whenever $G\subseteq {V\choose 2}$ is a graph with at most $\delta|V|^3$ triangles, there is a set $C\subseteq G$ with $|C|\leq\epsilon|V|^2$ such that $G\setminus C$ contains no triangles at all. \end{theorem} This result was later extended to graphs other than triangles \cite{erdos:MR932119}, and ultimately to hypergraphs \cite{frankl:MR1884430,gowers:MR2373376,nagle:MR2198495}.
-All these arguments depend heavily on the celebrated Szemer\'edi Regularity Lemma \cite{szemeredi:MR540024}, and its generalization, the hypergraph regularity lemma \cite{rodl:MR2069663,gowers:MR2373376}.
+The original removal theorem was Rusza and Szemer\'edi's Triangle Removal Lemma \cite{rusza:MR519318}, which states: \begin{theorem} For every $\epsilon>0$, there is a $\delta>0$ such that whenever $G\subseteq {V\choose 2}$ is a graph with at most $\delta|V|^3$ triangles, there is a set $C\subseteq G$ with $|C|\leq\epsilon|V|^2$ such that $G\setminus C$ contains no triangles at all. \end{theorem} This result was later extended to graphs other than triangles \cite{erdos:MR932119}, and ultimately to hypergraphs \cite{frankl:MR1884430,MR2373376,nagle:MR2198495}.
+All these arguments depend heavily on the celebrated Szemer\'edi Regularity Lemma \cite{MR540024}, and its generalization, the hypergraph regularity lemma \cite{rodl:MR2069663,MR2373376}.
 (Recently, Fox \cite{fox:MR2811609} has given a proof of graph removal without the use of the regularity lemma, which gives better bounds as a result.)